wlisrausr/wlisra.github.io/about.md

   <div class="about-space">
     <h4>Who am I?</h4>
     <p>You can call me Wanda.
-A software engineer, Indonesian long life learner, and the one and only man who wrote all of the articles on this site.</p>
+A software engineer, Indonesian long life learner, and the one and only man who wrote all of the articles in this site.</p>
   </div>

   <div class="about-space">